We are always interested in Mold Makers and Plastics Injection Molding Professionals looking for work.

 Train for a Career in the Plastics Industry

 If you don't have the experience or knowledge for the job openings, but are highly motivated and willing to learn, we will train you.
-We offer three different apprenticeship programs; Mold Maker, Industrial Maintenance Mechanic, and Plastics Process Technician.
+We offer four different apprenticeship programs; Mold Maker, Industrial Maintenance Mechanic, Plastics Process Technician and especially the Youth Apprentice.
 These programs are administered by AJAC.
 Don't hesitate!
 Call Matt and find out how it works at: (425) 339-0288.

 Mold Maker Apprenticeship Program